yash04747/docs/docs/guides/basics/install.md

 ## File Structure
 Redux comes in two forms.
 The first is a plugin form.
 The second is the full repo of which you only need a subset to run Redux.
-In both of these packages, `ReduxCore` is the only folder that matters.
+In both of these packages, `redux-core` is the only folder that matters.
 The rest of the files add additional features.

 ### Plugin Structure